Divycholera98/reversi/README.md

 Reversi (Othello) in Python
 ===========================

-This project is an implementation of the classic board game Reversi (also known as Othello) in Python, utilizing the Pygame library.
-It offers both a two-player mode and an AI mode where you can play against the computer.
+This project is an implementation of the classic board game Reversi (also known as Othello) in Python, using the Pygame library.
+It features an on-screen menu for selecting game modes, automated turn skipping when no valid moves are available, and a winner announcement at the end of the game.

 Getting Started
 ---------------